geoflows/D-Claw/user_guide/overview.md

 ### 1.8 Best practices with respect to topography, grid definition, and AMR

 TODO: Want to summarize here best practices for how desired/anticipated AMR, grid definition, and topography input scales all interact.

+Key concept is that the AMR gridding is topography resolution agnostic.
+If you define topography at a resolution of X and amr refines to 0.1X it will interpolate based on the underlying spline methods.
+If you define topo at X and AMR is operating at 10X it will conservatively represent an integral of the topo at its resolution.

+Only way in which AMR "cares" about topo resolution is that if multiple topography files are provided it will use the highest resolution one at any given space.

+Note, the min and max AMR levels defined when topo and qinit files are initialized define AMR "regions" of the permissible refinement levels.
+See discussion of "regions" below.

 ### 1.8 Overspecification